 - promotion of sea turtle research and education

-The treaty applies to all territorial waters of the contracting parties, encompassing the Pacific and Atlantic Oceans, including the Caribbean Sea and Gulf of Mexico.
+The treaty applies to all territorial waters of the contracting parties and their flagged vessels, encompassing the Pacific and Atlantic Oceans, including the Caribbean Sea and Gulf of Mexico.

 Marine turtle conservation is critical from a biodiversity standpoint.
 Several turtle species play important roles in the ecosystems they inhabit.